 This concept feeds into a built-in glitch in the software of the human brain.
 It seems that we are wired to amplify certain fears and mix up severity with risk.

 Just think about our fear of shark attacks, highest annual recorded deaths worldwide being 98 in comparison to mosquitoes which kill more than one million people every year (WHO)1.
 It is intuitively logical to postulate an evolutionary advantage in our offspring avoiding spiders and snakes.
 There is likewise something primal about the fear of epidemics.
 The lessons from historical epidemics may or may not be hard wired but it is certainly deeply embedded in the human narrative.

 The media feed off this glitch.
-Try replacing “Killer virus” or “lethal disease” with ”killer car” or “lethal taxi”.
-Obviously risk changes in epidemic illness but at the time of writing there have been 2,247 deaths from COVID-19 in China in the last 2 months compared to an estimate of 1.25 million deaths in road traffic accidents globally per year (WHO estimate)2.
-Maybe a better comparison, if we are looking for a baseline against which to measure comparative risk is the 14,000-36,000 deaths from influenza in the USA so far this Winter3.
+Try replacing “killer virus” or “lethal disease” with ”killer car” or “lethal taxi”.
+Obviously risk changes in epidemic illness but at the time of writing there have been 7,805 deaths from COVID-19 in the last 2 months compared to an estimate of 1.25 million deaths in road traffic accidents globally per year (WHO estimate)2.
+Maybe a better comparison, if we are looking for a baseline against which to measure comparative risk is the 22,000-55,000 deaths from influenza in the USA so far this Winter3.
 So how do we deal with this processing problem that seems to be hard wired into the human psyche?

 The Anxiety Epidemic